Girish Puthenchery: Film career

 In 1989, Malayalam film director Vijayan Karote introduced Girish to the Malayalam film industry.
 Girish wrote the lyrics and screenplay for Karote's movie Bhramarakashassu, but due to unforeseen circumstances, the film's initial release was delayed.
 During the same year, Girish was given the opportunity to write songs for another film, Enquiry, directed by U.V.
 Raveendranath with Rajamani as the music composer.
 Through this film, Girish's debut song, "Janmantharangalil," was released.
 However, the song did not gain significant popularity.

 Later, director Ranjith enlisted Girish to write the screenplay for the film Georgootty C/O Georgootty, which marked Girish's transition into lyrics writing.
 Ranjith's recommendation led to Girish's opportunity to write songs for director Jayaraj's movie Johnnie Walker, which became a breakthrough for him.
 The track "Shanthamee Rathriyil" from the film became iconic and earned Girish critical acclaim, solidifying his place in the Malayalam film industry.
 He is also one of the most honored lyricists, having won the Kerala State Award for Best Lyricist seven times.

 Other works

 In addition to writing lyrics, Girish has written screenplays for several films, including Brahmarakshassu, Pallavur Devanarayanan, Vadakkumnadhan, Kinnaripuzhayoram, and the story for Meleparambil Aanveedu, Adivaram, Ikkareyanente Manasam, Oro Viliyum Kathorthu, and Kerala House Udan Vilpanakku.
 Girish has also published two poetry collections and composed music for a devotional album.
 Additionally, he was scripting a film titled Raman Police, in which Mohanlal was expected to play the lead role.

+Filmography

+This article highlights the work he has done.